||5 September 2005

-Recording began in September 2004, with The Stones re-visiting their stripped-down, garage-like style used in Some Girls or some songs from Tattoo You.
+Recording began in September 2004, with The Stones re-visiting their stripped-dow style used in Some Girls or some songs from Tattoo You.
 The album on a whole is much heavier, but with a healthy mix of blues, ballads and rockers.
-Ronnie would was absent from some studio sessions, only playing on ten of the sixteen tracks - this resulted in Mick Jagger playing bass on some tracks, a first for the frontman vocalist.
+Ronnie Wood was absent from some studio sessions, only playing on ten of the sixteen tracks - this resulted in Mick Jagger playing bass on some tracks, a first for the frontman vocalist.

 Release & Aftermath

 A Bigger Bang was well-received by critics, some acclaiming that it was the Stones's best studio album since Tattoo You in 1981.
 Rolling Stone magazine ranked it the second best album of the year in 2005, and Amazon.com selected it as top of the Top 100 Editor's Picks of 2005.